manmeetmaurya/EduPoint/Readme.md

 👨‍💻 About Me

-Hi, I’m the developer of ShikshaMitra 🚀
+Hi, I’m the developer of EduPoint 🚀
 Passionate about building scalable web apps and integrating secure payment systems.

 🤝 Contribution